-With the release of AstroEQ6, configuring your mount couldn't be easier.
+With the release of AstroEQ6 and newer, configuring your mount couldn't be easier.
 AstroEQ can now be programmed with a compact utility which has been designed to allow the whole process to be completed within a single program.
-It is required that your computer has Java installed, and optionally has EQMOD/EQASCOM installed.
+It is required that your computer has Java 1.8.0 installed, and optionally has EQMOD/ASCOM installed.

 First you need to have downloaded and extracted the configuration utility from the Downloads page.
 Once extracted you will find an program called AstroEQ.
 This is the utility which is now used to program AstroEQ.